-A femoral fracture is usually caused by direct trauma to your femur.
-Trauma includes:
+A femoral fracture is usually caused by direct trauma to the femur.
+Trauma may be caused by:

-Your doctor will ask about your symptoms, physical activity, and how the injury happened.
+You will be asked about your symptoms, physical activity, and how the injury happened.
 The injured area will also be examined.
-You may have x-rays to look for a break in the bone.

 American Orthopaedic Society for Sports Medicine

 Canadian Orthopaedic Association